Hecastocleis: Phylogeny

 The current insights in the relationships between Hecastocleis and its closest relatives, as based on genetic analysis, is expressed in the following tree.

 Biogeology

 Earlier splits of the Asteraceae tree are supposed to have taken place in southern South America.
 The splits that occur later than Hecastocleis have occurred Africa, especially southern Africa, and some may also have occurred in Asia.
 This implies that the common ancestor of Hecastocleis and all later branches moved from South America to North American and after the split with Hecastocleis, the ancestor of the remainder of the subfamilies arrived in Africa from North-America.
 Alternatively, only the ancestor of Hecastocleis migrated from South America to North America while the ancestor of the remainder was distributed from South America to Africa.
-The placement of Hecastocleis in the tree could also be incorrect due to parallel evolution an reversal of earlier mutations.
+The placement of Hecastocleis in the tree could also be incorrect due to parallel evolution and reversal of earlier mutations.
 However, the support in the analysis for the separation of Hecastocleis from the Gochnatieae is strong.